Lan Zhou, Dennis K. Burns, Chunyu Cai

 Posted May 16, 2016

-Listed under: dermatopathology, IHC; Textbook chapters: Stains & molecular markers, Skin melanocytic tumor, Skin nonmelanocytic tumor
+Listed under: dermatopathology, IHC; Textbook chapters: Stains & CD markers, Skin melanocytic tumor, Skin nonmelanocytic tumor

 This book provides a comprehensive, state-of-the-art account of the role of immunohistochemistry in the diagnosis of skin tumors, which is crucial given that overlapping histologic features and unusual morphologic changes can lead to considerable diagnostic uncertainty.
 The book reviews in detail the sensitivity and specificity of commonly available antibodies and their pattern of immunostaining. readers will learn when to order antibodies and how to interpret findings.
 In addition, prognostic markers are evaluated and emphasis placed on the pitfalls commonly encountered when evaluating these neoplasms.
 The text is complemented by a wealth of superb images.